ArjunArun613/FSDABA/README.md

 DOCUMENTATION

-We have created a react app that generates password of any given length

-Here we have given four constraints ,according to that password is generated
+We have created a react app that generates password of any given length.Here we have given four constraints ,according to that password is generated
 After password gets generated we get a pop up notification saying password is generated if we have not checked any of the constraints it asks you to select any of the one boxes.
 Also there is a little pop up notification that indicates that the “Password is generated successfully”.
 This is done by implementing the TOASTIFY
 Toast Notifications are popup messages that are added so as to display a message to a user